Knit Finance (KFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Knit Finance Historical Price

-According to the latest data gathered on Knit Finance live price page, the current price of Knit Finance is 0.00248174USD.
-The circulating supply of Knit Finance(KFT) is 50.93M KFT , giving it a market capitalization of $126.40K.
+According to the latest data gathered on Knit Finance live price page, the current price of Knit Finance is 0.00281835USD.
+The circulating supply of Knit Finance(KFT) is 50.93M KFT , giving it a market capitalization of $143.55K.

 The Knit Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.